sammaxfleet/LA-MASIA-PROJECT-1/README.md

-Deployment:
+## Deployment:

-Credits:
+## Credits:

 Credit: Code Institue love running project for the text on the home page with the icons, some of the form css, & ide of the photo collage.

-Websites i used to help me with the site.
+Websites I used to help me with the site:

 https://fonts.google.com/